squinkylabs/SqHarmony/docs/phasepatterns.md

 A key thing to observe, however, is that there are only three or four CVs going into the module: shift, RIB trigger (+,-), and clock in.
 These are the three inputs that can force Phase Patterns to be polyphonic.
 The polyphony of the clock output is always the greatest of the polyphony of the CV inputs.

 When Phase Patterns had a polyphony of "n", there are always "n" clock shifters.
 When the input clock is polyphonic, then there are "n" clock processing units.
-When and of the RIBs inputs is polyphonic there will be "n" RIBs generators.
+When the RIBs trigger inputs(s) are polyphonic there will be "n" RIBs generators.

-Notice also to block that wraps the delay into the 0..1 range.
-The clock shifter itself only understands delays in this range.

 You can also see that there is a frequency measure in between the clock and the shifter.
 The shifter needs to know the input frequency so that it can interpret [0..1] as [0..full] period.